| Musical Style: Melodic Power Metal | Produced By: Markus Sigfridsson & Tobias Enbert |

 But as a wise man said; run the race to win

-Dreaming Awake is a very fine debut from a promising young band, the album quite consistent in that all of its material stands up under continuous play.
-A solid production job only adds to its appeal.
-At the same time, give Harmony a great deal of credit for the confidence in displays in its musicianship and instrumental sound.
-I see nothing but good things in the future from Harmony and eagerly anticipate its sophomore release.
+Dreaming Awake represents a very fine debut from a promising young band.
+The album proves quite consistent in that all its material holds up under repeated play while a solid production job only adds to its appeal.
+Give Harmony credit, at the same time, for the confidence it displays in its instrumental sound and musicianship.
+Credit must also be given to Ulterium Records for making Dreaming Awake available again after being out of print the past several years.

 Review by: Andrew Rockwell